Peacem4kr/file2prompt/README.md

 ## Overview

 This repository contains a custom integration for Home Assistant called "File2prompt."
-The integration connects Home Assistant with an Ollama language model server to analyze grocery-related data.
-It allows users to input information via a Home Assistant input_text entity and send it to an Ollama LLM for analysis.
+The integration connects Home Assistant with an Ollama language model server to analyze data.
+It allows users to choose a input data file and send it to an Ollama LLM for analysis via Home Assistant.

 ## User Preferences